tomaytotomato/loosetime.js/README.md

 ##About

-loosetime.js provides users with the ability to enter Dates and Times without having to worry about the formatting.
+loosetime.js provides users with the ability to enter Dates and Times without having to worry about the formatting or navigating a Datetime picker.

 ## Motivation